Engelberg/instaparse/README.md

 ### Escape characters

 Putting your grammar in a separate resource file has an additional advantage -- it provides a very straightforward "what you see is what you get" view of the grammar.
-The only escape characters needed are the ordinary escape characters for strings and regular expressions (additionally, Instaparse also supports `\'` inside single-quoted strings).
+The only escape characters needed are the ordinary escape characters for strings and regular expressions (additionally, instaparse also supports `\'` inside single-quoted strings).

 When you specify a grammar directly in your Clojure code as a double-quoted string, extra escape characters may be needed in the strings and regexes of your grammar: